 Going lighter means stripping hair of some color and moisture, while going darker means depositing color into your hair.
-It’s the basic laws of subtraction and addition: Adding color is less damaging, removing your color is more damaging.
+It’s the basic laws of subtraction and addition: Adding color is less damaging; removing your color is more damaging.

-Color not only holds better to dirty hair—clean hair can be too slippery—but if you wash your hair before coloring, the dye or bleach may burn your scalp since it won’t have the natural oils to protect it.
+Color not only holds better to dirty hair—clean hair can be too slippery—but if you wash your hair before coloring, the dye or bleach may burn your scalp because it won’t have the natural oils to protect it.

 A version of this article was originally published in May 2015.